elihoole/elihoole.github.io/_posts/2024-06-23-subverting-ramachandra-myths.md

 It is remarkable that for 20 years Ramachandra has blamed "Christian Zionists" for the Israel-Palestine conflict while simultaneously refusing to consider Islam’s role in it.
 This is not the mark of a serious and objective scholar.

-## Ramachandra is unfamiliar with the text of the ICJ ruling
+## Ramachandra is unfamiliar with the text of the ICJ ruling and does not understand how the ICC works

 Ramachandra has also recently circulated an open letter which misrepresents the ICJ provisional measures ruling dated 26 January 2024 on South Africa's case against Israel.[^3] The ICJ did not identify genocide or ethnic cleansing by Israel as the letter claims.
 In fact, it could not have done so, as the court did not evaluate the merits of South Africa’s allegations during the provisional measures phase: